rsyslog/rsyslog/source/troubleshooting/howtodebug.rst

 -----

 - Having debug output enabled, the debug file will grow very quickly.
 Make sure to not have it enabled permanently.
 The file will eventually fill up the disk.
 - Debug mode is not to be used in a productive environment as a permanent setting.
   It will affect the processing and performance.

 See Also
 --------

--  :doc:`Lookup tables <../troubleshooting/>`
+- :doc:`Troubleshooting <../troubleshooting/troubleshoot>` doc page.